Habanossi/Personal-Dude/README.md

 Aim is also to learn proper version numbering.

-Initial notes of ideas:

-Make diy ai robot:
-Autonomous mobile robot:
+## Autonomous mobile robot:
 - perception
 - path planning
 - control
 - decision making

 ## Comms:
 - speech to text
 - text processing
 - commands
 - comms as in llm?
 - text to speech
 - philosophical content

 ## The commands:
 ### Digital: